-One of the most important administrative tasks that healthcare professionals and organizations must stay on top of is ensuring that their healthcare credentialing certifications are always accurate and up to date.
+One of the most important administrative tasks that healthcare professionals and organizations must stay on top of is ensuring that their physician credentialing and healthcare certifications are always accurate and up to date.

-However, with increasing amounts of admin time and paperwork involved in the medical credentialing processes, it can become a huge burden on healthcare facilities.
+However, with increasing amounts of administrative time and paperwork involved in the medical credentialing process, it can become a significant burden on healthcare facilities.

-Any kind of small mistake or oversight can lead to a lapsed certification of a healthcare professional, which will lead to issues with insurance payments for services already provided.
+Any small mistake or oversight can lead to a lapse in certification of a healthcare professional, resulting in issues with insurance payments for services already provided.
 Let me explain how this process works and why it’s critical for all medical services.

 What is Physician Credentialing?